Carnegie Council Project "The Living Legacy of the First World War" Launches New Weekly Podcast Series On April 3, 2018

 - April 17.
 Tanisha Fazal, The Politics and Medicine of Treating Post-Traumatic Stress Since World War

 - April 24.
-Seiko Mimaki, World War I as a Key Moment in the History of Humanitarianism: Jane Addams and Her Cosmopolitan Ethics
+Seiko Mimaki, Jane Addams and Her Cosmopolitan Ethics

 - May 01.
 Zach Dorfman, Chemical Weapons from the Great War to Syria and Beyond